₹40,000 Salary Investment Plan India 2026 — Real Numbers, No Fluff

 The SIP (₹7,000/month, two funds)

 After the emergency fund and term insurance, ₹7,000 goes into mutual funds.
-That's not aggressive — it's realistic for this salary level.
+Not aggressive — realistic for this salary level.

 The split: ₹5,000 in a Nifty 50 index fund, ₹2,000 in a mid-cap index fund.

-The logic is straightforward.
 Nifty 50 gives you the broad market — 50 companies across sectors, low cost, no manager risk.
-Mid-cap adds some growth potential.
-At 27, you have 25–30 years of runway.
-Mid-caps are volatile in the short run; over 20 years, that volatility tends to turn into higher returns.
-The 70/30 split between Nifty 50 and mid-cap is the version I'd go with at this salary, where capital preservation still matters more than chasing returns.
+Mid-cap adds growth potential.
+At 27 you have 25–30 years of runway, which is exactly the time horizon where mid-cap volatility tends to convert into higher returns.
+The 70/30 split makes sense at this salary, where you want growth without taking unnecessary concentration risk.

 • 10 years: approximately ₹16.1 lakh